BoxSpace-fantom/website/README.md

-# Box Protocol Smart Contract
+# Box Protocol website

 ## Introduction

-This is a smart contract for [Box Protocol](https://boxprotocol.netlify.app/) - a platform for buying and selling tokenized crypto portfolios.
+Box protocol is a platform for buying and selling tokenized crypto portfolios.
 It is an easy, self custodial way to invest in boxes representing the hottest ideas and sectors in Web3!.
-The contract is currently deployed on [Goerli Testnet](https://goerli.etherscan.io/address/0x77Fdb12CFe181327Bb46d03b41F8F7599D484228#code)
+The contract is currently deployed on Fantom Mainnet

 The contract `BoxProtocol.sol` imports contract `PriceFeed.sol` to fetch prices from Chainlink data feeds.

 ## Variables

 - `ISwapRouter` : A public, immutable contract reference to the ISwapRouter contract.
 Used to call the swapTokens function to swap tokens.
-- `WETHinterface` : A contract reference to the WETHinterface contract.
-Used to call the deposit and withdraw functions on the WETH contract.
+- `WETHinterface` : A contract reference to the WFTMinterface contract.
+Used to call the deposit and withdraw functions on the WFTM contract.
 - `boxNumber` : An uint256 that stores the number of boxes created.

 ## Mappings